 websites and mobile access, and this digital magazine takes things

-a step further.
+further.
 The lad's weekly has 54 pages, which use Ceros

-technology from Applecart, a UK e-publishing consultancy, to
+technology from Applecart, an e-publishing consultancy, to

 give the appearance of being turned over (also used by Emap for Digital